Relative p-adic Hodge theory, II: Imperfect period rings: Supplemental foundations of perfectoid spaces

+be an exact sequence of $A$-modules in which $N$ is finite projective and $P$ is \'etale-stably pseudocoherent.
+For $\calB$ as in Definition~\ref{D:proetale pseudocoherent}, by Lemma~\ref{L:pseudocoherent 2 of 3}, the associated sequence

+of sheaves on $X_{\proet}$ is an exact sequence of pseudocoherent sheaves with respect to $\calB$.
+By Theorem~\ref{T:refined Kiehl proetale} again, we have a commutative diagram

+with exact rows in which the middle vertical arrow is an isomorphism.
+As in the proof of Theorem~\ref{T:weak flatness etale}, we may use the five lemma (and the existence of a corresponding diagram in which $P$ is replaced by $M$) to argue that all of the vertical arrows are first surjective, then injective.
+It follows that the first row extends to a full short exact sequence; this proves (b). \end{proof}

 \begin{remark} We do not know to what extent Theorem~\ref{T:weak flatness perfectoid} remains true if we weaken the hypotheses on $(A,A^+)$.
-For example, if $(A,A^+)$ is stably uniform and $\Spa(B,B^+)$ is a perfectoid subdomain constructed using Lemma~\ref{L:perfectoid cover}, we do not know whether $A \to B$ is pseudoflat. \end{remark}
+For example, if $(A,A^+)$ is stably uniform and $\Spa(B,B^+)$ is a perfectoid subdomain constructed using Lemma~\ref{L:perfectoid cover}, we do not know whether $A \to B$ is pseudoflat.
+For a result of this form for affinoid algebras, see Lemma~\ref{L:remains torsion-free}. \end{remark}